Travelers accused of breaking quarantine set to leave Hawaii

 Arresting them would have meant calling child protective services, which would have meant exposing more people, Hawaii County police Lt.
 Rio Amon-Wilkins has said.

-Carter said the group didn’t realize that Hawaii’s mandatory 14-day quarantine on all people arriving tn the state would be so strictly enforced.
+Carter said the group didn’t realize that Hawaii’s mandatory 14-day quarantine on all people arriving in the state would be strictly enforced.

 Court documents say members of the group were seen at a beach park on June 8.
 A video posted on YouTube showed their leader, Eligio Bishop, petting a sea turtle, police said in the documents.